odileeds/open-data-tips/README.md

     | 200    | mililitres |
     | 50     | kg         |

+## Dates
+* Please provide dates using an international standard such as ISO8601.
+That allows just dates or dates/times to be provided complete with time zones.
+Here are some examples:
+   * `2017-02-24`
+   * `2017-02-24T14:51:28+01:00` - the full date and time (to the nearest second) for the Central European Timezone (1 hour offset from GMT)
+   * `2017-02-24T14:51:28Z` - the full date and time (to the nearest second) for GMT
+   * `2017-02-24T14:51:28.564Z` - the full date and time (to the neareast millisecond) for GMT

 ## GIS data
 * Shapefiles are good but it can make life easier for those without desktop GIS software if you **also provide data as GeoJSON** (plain text).
 Your GIS software should be able to export as GeoJSON;
 * Provide **longitudes and latitudes**, not just eastings and northings;